vivekjuneja/vivekjuneja.github.io/_posts/2018-07-21-container-newsletter-1.md

 ---
 layout: post
-title: Container and Cloud - Newsletter for the week
+title: Container and Cloud - Newsletter for the week Edition 1
 category: newsletter
 ---